cristiklein/simpy/docs/topical_guides/monitoring.rst

 :meth:`Environment.schedule()`, where all events get scheduled and inserted into SimPy's event queue.

-Here is an examples that shows how :meth:`Environment.step()` can be patched in order to trace all processed events:
+Here is an example that shows how :meth:`Environment.step()` can be patched in order to trace all processed events:

 .. code-block:: python